OmarElalfy0/Cyber-Apocalypse-CTF-2023/Crypto/Ancient Encodings/README.md

 ![Alt text](./encrypt.png "encrypt")

-Here it is very simple encode bt convert it to base64 then to hex and we can do the revers staps with the encrypted message
+Here it is very simple encode by convert it to base64 then to hex and we can do the revers staps with the encrypted message

 I used <a herf="https://gchq.github.io/CyberChef/">CyberChef</a> to do that ...